vkuskova/SIGKDD2027-291/README.md

 # When Do Hierarchical Models Work in Panel Time Series?
 # A Noise-Corrected Diagnostic and Validation Benchmark
-Reproducibility bundle — KDD 2027 Datasets & Benchmarks submission.
+Reproducibility bundle for KDD 2027 Datasets & Benchmarks submission, Paper #291.

 Every number in the paper traces to a named file in `artifacts/`, each produced by a single canonical run of one script in `code/`.